Next engagement phase starting soon.

 Click on image to enlarge.

-Remove traffic signal at 4th Ave.
+Remove signal system at 4th Ave.
+NE and 8th Ave.
+NE

 Click on image to enlarge.